diederickh/roxlu_experimental/addons/OpenGL/README.md

  - The vertex position is stored in an attribute called `vec3 a_pos` and is bound to the location `0`.
  - The texture coord is stored in an attribute called `vec2 a_tex` and is bound to the location `1`.
  - The color is stored in an attribute called `vec4 a_col` and is bound to the location `2`.
+ - The normal is stored in an attribute called `vec4 a_norm` and is bound to the location `3`.

 Besides the `VertexTypes` we assume the shader has these uniforms (not all have to be used)